LorenzoCausa/rt2_final_assignment/README.md

 ```
 roslaunch rt2_assignment1 sim.launch
 ```
-2) Open with jupyter lab 'user_interface.ipynb' (it's in the folder notebooks)
+2) Open with jupyter lab "user_interface.ipynb" (it's in the folder notebooks)
 3) Run the kernel (python3) in jupyter
 4) Now you are ready to play